Aley: Demographics

+In 2014, Druze made up 67.26% and Christians made up 28.65% of registered voters in Aley.
+12.04% of registered voters were Greek Orthodox.

 Aley is characterized by having a very wide variety of residents, representing all the Lebanese inclusively.
+There are estimated to be 75,000 people living in the city of Aley.

 The permanent residents of Aley are predominantly Druze people.
-It can be claimed to be the City with the largest Druze population in the world.
-While the municipality of Aley is mostly made up of Druze with a large minority of Christians (~30%), the greater Aley area is predominantly Christian with towns like Kahale, Bsous,Bhamdoun and Souk El Gharb being mostly Christian.
+It can be claimed to be the city with the largest Druze population in the World.
+While the metropolitan city of Aley is mostly made up of Druze with a large minority of Christians (~30%), the greater Aley area is predominantly Christian with towns like Kahale, Bsous, Bhamdoun and Souk El Gharb being mostly Christian.

-There are also many Lebanese who are not from Aley city living in Aley, many of whom are wealthy people who reside in the Summer, and others being people from nearby towns, most notably Bhamdoun, Sawfar, Aabadiyeh, Sharoun, Ghaboun and Majdel Baana.
-Many seasonal residents, especially from Arab Persian Gulf countries, also own summer homes here to escape the extreme heat and humidity of the Persian Gulf Region.

 The city has also seen a massive influx of Syrian refugees since 2011.

 Culture and education

 The city contains 15 schools, 5 public and 10 private.
 The largest, oldest, and most important of these schools is The Universal College in Aley (UCA) which is considered one of the best schools in the country.
 It was built in 1907 by Mr. Shebl Khoury.

 There are also 2 universities in the city: the Lebanese University-Faculty of Economic Science and Business Administrations, and the Modern University of Business and Science (MUBS).
 There's also the University of Balamand located in Souk Al Gharb in the suburbia of Aley as well as the American University of Science and Technology (AUST) located in the nearby town of Bhamdoun.

-Aley has four hospitals: The National Hospital of Aley (30 beds), Al Iman Hospital (52 beds), Al Chehayeb Hospital (20beds) and Al Ouyoun Hospital, which specializes in ophthalmology.
+Aley has four hospitals: The National Hospital of Aley (30 beds), Al Iman Hospital (52 beds), Al Chehayeb Hospital (20 beds) and Al Ouyoun Hospital, which specializes in ophthalmology.